DoctorMcKay/node-steam-user/README.md

 - `callback` - Called when the requested data is available.
 	- `results` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are Steam levels

+**v1.9.0 or later is required to use this method**

 Gets the Steam Level for one or more Steam users (who do not have to be on your friends list).

 ### trade(steamID)
 - `steamID` - Either a `SteamID` object or a string which can parse into one

+**v1.9.0 or later is required to use this method**

 Send a trade request to the specified user.
 Listen for the [`tradeResponse`](#traderesponse) event for their response.

 ### cancelTradeRequest(steamID)
 - `steamID` - Either a `SteamID` object or a string which can parse into one

+**v1.9.0 or later is required to use this method**

 Cancels your outstanding trade request to the specified user.

+### chatMessage(recipient, message[, type])
+- `recipient` - Either a `SteamID` object or a string which can parse into one for the recipient of your message
+- `message` - The chat message that you're sending to them
+- `type` - Optional.
+A value from `EChatEntryType`.
+Defaults to `ChatMsg`.
+This usually shouldn't be needed.

+**v1.9.0 or later is required to use this method**

+Sends a chat message to a friend or a chat room.

+### chatTyping(recipient)
+- `recipient` - Either a `SteamID` object or a string which can parse into one

+**v1.9.0 or later is required to use this method**

+Tells the `recipient` that you're typing a chat message.

+### getChatHistory(steamID[, callback])
+- `steamID` - Either a `SteamID` object or a string which can parse into one
+- `callback` - Optional.
+Called when the requested data is available
+	- `success` - An `EResult` value
+	- `messages` - An array of message objects, each of which has the following properties:
+		- `steamID` - The SteamID of the user who sent the message, either us or them (as a `SteamID` object)
+		- `timestamp` - A `Date` object for when the message was sent
+		- `message` - The message text
+		- `unread` - `true` if this was a new offline message, `false` if it's just history

+**v1.9.0 or later is required to use this method**

+Requests our chat history with a user.
+The results will arrive either in the callback or in the [`chatHistory`](#chathistory) event.

+### joinChat(steamID[, callback])
+- `steamID` - The SteamID of the chat to join (as a `SteamID` object or a string which can parse into one)
+- `callback` - Optional.
+Called when we either join or fail to join.
+	- `result` - A value from `EResult`

+**v1.9.0 or later is required to use this method**

+Joins a chat room.
+To join a group chat, use the group's SteamID.

+### leaveChat(steamID)
+- `steamID` - The SteamID of the chat room to leave (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Leaves a chat room we're in.

+### setChatPrivate(steamID)
+- `steamID` - The SteamID of the chat room to lock (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Locks a chat room so that only group members and invited users can join.

+### setChatPublic(steamID)
+- `steamID` - The SteamID of the chat room to unlock (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Unlocks a chat room so anyone can join.

+### setChatOfficersOnly(steamID)
+- `steamID` - The SteamID of the chat room to set officers-only (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Sets a chat room so that only group officers can chat.

+### unsetChatOfficersOnly(steamID)
+- `steamID` - The SteamID of the chat room to unset officers-only (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Sets a chat room so that anyone can chat.

+### kickFromChat(chatID, userID)
+- `chatID` - The SteamID of the chat room to kick the user from (as a `SteamID` object or a string which can parse into one)
+- `userID` - The SteamID of the user to kick from the room (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Kicks a user from a chat room.

+### banFromChat(chatID, userID)
+- `chatID` - The SteamID of the chat room to ban the user from (as a `SteamID` object or a string which can parse into one)
+- `userID` - The SteamID of the user to ban from the room (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Bans a user from a chat room.

+### unbanFromChat(chatID, userID)
+- `chatID` - The SteamID of the chat room to unban the user from (as a `SteamID` object or a string which can parse into one)
+- `userID` - The SteamID of the user to unban from the room (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Unbans a banned user from a chat room.

+### inviteToChat(chatID, userID)
+- `chatID` - The SteamID of the chat room to invite to (as a `SteamID` object or a string which can parse into one)
+- `userID` - The SteamID of the user to invite to the room (as a `SteamID` object or a string which can parse into one)

+**v1.9.0 or later is required to use this method**

+Invites a user to a chat room.

+### createChatRoom([convertUserID, ][inviteUserID, ][callback])
+- `convertUserID` - If the user with the SteamID passed here has a chat window open with us, their window will be converted to the new chat room and they'll join it automatically.
+If they don't have a window open, they'll get an invite.
+- `inviteUserID` - If specified, the user with the SteamID passed here will get invited to the new room automatically.
+- `callback` - Optional.
+Called when the chat is created or a failure occurs.
+	- `result` - A value from `EResult`
+	- `chatID` - If successful, the SteamID of the newly-created room, as a `SteamID` object

+**v1.9.0 or later is required to use this method**

+Creates a new multi-user chat room.

 # Events